Atmosera-CoPilot-Dev/syniti-050825/csharp-rest/prompts.md

 ## Data Library

 Help me understand how to use entity framework with C# to create a data library based on the inventory database.
 I am using .NET 8.0.
-- show which nuget packages would I need to install to use SQLite3
+- show which nuget packages I need to install to use SQLite3

 Help me create POCO classes for the following tables in the inventory database:
 - products, categories, suppliers